MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 ### Step 4: Register app

 On the **Register your app** screen, register your application in Azure to establish a trust relationship between your app and the Microsoft identity platform.
-Your app must be registered in Azure ADD so that your app users can sign in.
+Your app must be registered in Azure Active Directory so that your app users can sign in.

 #### New app registration

-Select **New app registration** to create a new registration for your app.
+Select **New app registration** to create a new registration for your app automatically.

    > [!div class="mx-imgBorder"]
    > ![New app registration.](media/how-to-v2/new-app-reg.png "New app registration")

+You can also create a **new app registration** manually.
+See [Registering your app on Azure portal manually](#Registering-your-app-on-Azure-portal-manually) for more information.

 ### Step 5: Manage output